Syncinus/ReactionCats/Reaction Cats Beta 3/Game Stuff/Ability Modules/Damage Pulse.md

 Of Their HP Or Is Took Down,

-Everything Within 2 Hex’s From
+Everything Within 3 Hex’s Of

-The Cat Takes 5 Damage
+This Cat Takes Half Their HP Value Damage.